Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Perspective Wealth Partners

 Perspective Wealth Partners, a fee-only firm, works almost entirely with individual clients.
-About two-thirds of them are high-net-worth individuals, while the rest of non-high-net-worth individuals.
+The firm's individual client base is split nearly 50/50 between individuals with a high net worth and those without.
 The firm's small institutional client base consists of a handful of charitable organizations.

 There is no specific account minimum at Perspective Wealth for new clients.
-The firm's advisory team includes one chartered financial analyst (CFA) and one certified public accountant (CPA).
+The firm's advisory team includes a chartered financial analyst (CFA) and several certified public accountants (CPAs).

 Perspective Wealth Partners Background

 Perspective Wealth Partners was established in 2006 by president, CEO and founder James Bailey.
-Bailey is the principal owner of the firm, along with chief financial officer (CFO) Travis Schatt and chief investment officer (CIO) Rubin Miller as minority owners.
+Bailey is the principal owner of the firm.
+Chief financial officer (CFO) Travis Schatt is a minority owner.

 There are a variety of investment and general financial services available through this firm.
 These include investment analysis, budgeting, risk management, insurance planning, retirement planning, stock option planning, education fund planning and more.

-Perspective Wealth Partners' investment philosophy is based on the idea that it focuses on your comprehensive situation as a client.
-This involves working with you to formulate an investment policy statement that detail everything your financial plan and investment portfolio should account for.
+Perspective Wealth Partners focuses on your comprehensive situation as a client when investing your money.
+This involves working with you to formulate an investment policy statement that details everything your financial plan and investment portfolio should account for.
 For example, that involves your risk tolerance, time horizon, income needs and long-term financial goals.

-As your portfolio ages, your advisor will consistently review your returns and how they affect your portfolios' overall asset allocation.
-Depending on how things shake out, your portfolio may be rebalanced.
+The firm believes that index investing outperforms active management and that a portfolio's asset allocation is what determines its return and variability.
+As your portfolio ages, your advisor will consistently review your returns and how they affect your portfolio's overall asset allocation.
+Depending on how things shake out, your portfolio may be rebalanced

 The Helmstar Group

 The Helmstar Group has a higher account minimum than most of the other firms on this list.
-The firm requires an initial account balance of at least $500,000.
+The firm suggests a minimum account balance of $500,000.
 In certain situations, though, the firm may be willing to accept clients who have less than that.
-It currently works with more non-high-net-worth individuals than their high-net-worth counterparts.
+However, it currently works with more non-high-net-worth individuals than their high-net-worth counterparts.
 Other clients include charities and government entities.

-The firm also boasts a solid number of advisor certifications, featuring certified financial planners (CFPs), a certified public accountant (CPA) and a chartered financial consultant (ChFC).
+The firm also boasts a solid number of advisor certifications, including the certified financial planner (CFP) and and chartered financial consultant (ChFC) designations.
 As a fee-based firm, some of these advisors can sell insurance products on a commission basis.
 While this presents a potential conflict of interest, the firm's fiduciary duty binds it to act in clients' best interests.

 The Helmstar Group Background

 The Helmstar Group was established by co-founders Ben Boettcher and Tom Steelman in 2007.
-The duo remains the principal owners of the firm, and they share over 30 years of combined experience in financial services.
+The duo remains the principal owners of the firm, and they share nearly 40 years of combined experience in financial services.

 • Investment management